greensoftwarelab/SustrainableWorkshop/README.md

 ### 3. Workstation setup

-You also going to need a *Nix Workstation with Android Studio and Android SDK(it is installed when you install Android Studio) installed.
+You also going to need a *Nix computer with Android Studio and Android SDK (that is installed when Android Studio is installed) installed.
 The installation process can be performed by following these steps:
 1. **Install Android Studio IDE:** Go to the [Android Studio Web Page](https://developer.android.com/studio),  download the latest stable version, and follow the installation instructions.
 2. **Install E-Manafa Profiler:**  `pip install manafa`
 3. Clone Android application: `git clone https://github.com/RRua/sampleapp.git`
-4. Finally, open the app on the Android Studio IDE and try to execute it on your device (Click on run), connected via USB to your workstation.
-If the application appears on your device, everything worked.
+4. Finally, open the app on the Android Studio IDE and try to execute it on your device (Click on run), connected via USB to your computer.
+If the application main screen appears on your Android device, everything worked as supposed.
-5. Try to execute E-Manafa with your device (once again, connected via USB to your workstation).
+5. Try to execute E-Manafa with your device (once again, connected via USB).
 Try to replicate the process illustrated in this [demo video](https://www.youtube.com/watch?v=vklLgv2_iNo). if everything works like in the video, you are ready to go.

 ## Exercise I: Black-Box testing